isha35-1215/job-hunt-client/README.md

 live-site link: https://proud-beef.surge.sh

-if possible, try to use microsoft edge to avoid dangerous restrictions.
+JobHunt is a website where one can find a suitable job for them.
+User can apply for a job.
+And also anyone can post a job to find a employee to hire.

-JobHunt project is explained here:
+JobHunt project features is explained here:

 **User Authentication:**
     -Users can register and log in to the website using their email and password.